-Elisa Bellè is a postdoc researcher at the Department of Sociology and Social Research of the University of Trento (Italy).
-Her main research interests are related to the study of cultures, identities and practices of political militantism of parties and social movements.
-In this area of investigation, a specific attention is devoted to symbolic gender orders and masculinities codes, understood as relevant dimensions in the re/production of political organizations.
-Her research experience is characterized also by the interest for comparative approaches, with a focus on the socio-political contextualisation (localism, political subcultures, re/production of political organizations in relation to the socio-historical features of local contexts).
-Her methodological skills are prevalently qualitative, with a consolidated experience in interviewing (structured, semi-structured and ethnographical interviews), focus groups and ethnography.
+Elisa Bellé obtained her Ph.D in Sociology and Social Research at the University of Trento, Italy, and also studied 4 semesters at the Technische Universität Dresden (Germany), completing an Italian-German Double Degree programme.
+Her main research interests are related to the study of cultures, identities and practices of political militantism, both of parties and social movements.
+Her research experience is characterized also by the interest for comparative approaches, with a focus on the socio-political contextualisation (localism, political subcultures, dynamics of territorial anchorage of political parties).
+Her methodological skills are prevalently qualitative, with a consolidated experience in interviewing (structured, semi-structured and ethnographic interviews), focus groups, participant observation, and archival research.

 - Political ethnography, political sociology, social movements

 - Populism, radical right parties, territorial and centre/periphery divides

 - Qualitative methods, ethnography, historical sociology